urikalish/octane-anomaly-analysis/README.md

 * Edit the file ./checks/defect-my-rule.js according to your needs.

-* Edit the corresponding section at the end of the file ./config/settings.js
+* Edit the corresponding entry at the end of the file ./config/settings.js